Coastal GasLink pipeline: Controversy

+According to the Canadian Broadcasting Corporation (CBC), the CGL pipeline project also affects human and non-human lives.
+The project had been issued over 50 warnings of repeated non-compliance violations and was flagged for multiple infractions on environmental regulation.
+British Columbia’s Environmental Assessment Office (BCEAO) found that the CGL pipeline project was responsible for the release of pollution into Fraser Lake.
+The BCEAO said that a release of water towards Fraser Lake created a plume of sediment in the water that could be seen from the air.
+Fraser Lake is home to 1,000 people and is a critical habitat for endangered white sturgeon and trumpeter swans.
+Coastal GasLink's 670-kilometre pipeline crossed 625 fish-bearing streams, creeks, rivers and lakes.
+The CGL pipeline project has been issued warnings due to its failure to protect sensitive waterway and wetlands from sediment erosion.
+This erosion harms fish habitats, water quality, and people who depend on these waterways for survival.
+According to CBC journalist Betsy Trumpener, the Coastal GasLink pipelines repeated non-compliance offences are a violation of the project's environmental assessment certificate.

 Some indigenous organizations support the pipeline.
 The First Nations Liquefied Natural Gas Alliance objected to BC and UN human rights officials who called for a stop to pipeline construction, saying that these officials did not consult indigenous groups supportive of the pipeline before issuing their statements.
 The First Nations LNG alliance pointed to opportunities for indigenous contracting and "extensive" consultation with indigenous people.
-Crystal Smith, chief counsellor of the Haisla Nation, which has signed an agreement to allow the pipeline to pass through its traditional land, stated that "First Nations have been left out of resource development for too long...But we are involved, we have been consulted and we will ensure there are benefits for all First Nations."
+Crystal Smith, chief counsellor of the Haisla Nation, which had signed an agreement to allow the pipeline to pass through its traditional land, said in 2020 that "First Nations have been left out of resource development for too long...But we are involved, we have been consulted and we will ensure there are benefits for all First Nations."
 Victor Jim, an elected chief of the Wetʼsuwetʼen, also signed off on the benefits deal.
-On February 19, 200 members of the Wetʼsuwetʼen community attended a meeting in Houston organized by the pro-pipeline The North Matters group.
-Robert Skin, a councillor with the Skin Tyee First Nation, said the project "will look after our children and our children’s children."
+On February 19, 2020, 200 members of the Wetʼsuwetʼen community attended a meeting in Houston organized by the pro-pipeline North Matters group.
+Robert Skin, a councillor with the Skin Tyee First Nation, said the project "will look after our children and our children's children."
 He was critical of the protesters: "They want to stand up with their fists in the air, but I say come and listen to us and get the other side of the story before you go out there and stop traffic and stop the railroad."
-According to Paul Manly, Green Member of Parliament for Nanaimo-Ladysmith, the elected councils have not "consented" but merely "conceded," to the project, seen as inevitable.
+According to Paul Manly, Green Member of Parliament for Nanaimo—Ladysmith, the elected councils had not "consented" but merely "conceded", to the project, seen as inevitable.